-Overall the changes are positive and offer an obvious improvement.
-Penrith City Council supports the streamlining of the document and controls with the exception of one issue being car parking.
-These critical issues are detailed in the attached submission along with key recommendations.
+Overall the changes are welcome and supported by Penrith City Council.
+Critical issues mentioned above are detailed in our submission along with key recommendations.

 I would be happy to discuss our submission further with you at your convenience.

 Yours sincerely